jbarrow/LambdaNet/README.md

 LambdaNet
 =====

-LambdaNet is an attempt at a functional "box-of-LEGO" style neural network built around higher order functions.
+LambdaNet is an _in progress_ attempt at a functional "box-of-LEGO" style neural network built around higher order functions.
 The goal is to provide a framework that promotes experimentation with neural networks by allowing users to define custom:
   - Neuron types